 • Create a structured plan for your follow-ups.
 For example, the first follow-up happens two days after the initial email.
 Then, increase the time between each subsequent follow-up so it’s four days after the first follow-up, seven days after the second follow-up and so on.

-• Use automation tools like HubSpot to schedule and manage your follow-ups.
+• Use automation tools like HubSpot or MailButler to schedule and manage your follow-ups.

 • Understand the specific pain points your prospects face.
 Your follow-up emails should offer solutions to these problems.